 Dough Ingredients

-- Butter: Real butter brings flavor and ensures a tender texture.
+- Butter: Real butter brings that rich flavor.

-- Salt: Salt balances the sweetness and enhances the flavor.
+- Salt: Balances the sweetness and boosts flavor.

 Filling Ingredients

-- Brown Sugar: Adds a deep, caramel-like sweetness to the filling.
+- Brown Sugar: Gives a deep, caramel taste.

 Icing Ingredients

-- Powdered Sugar: The main ingredient for a creamy, sweet icing.
+- Powdered Sugar: The base for smooth icing.

-- Vanilla Extract: A splash of vanilla adds depth to the icing’s flavor.
+- Vanilla Extract: A tiny splash for extra flavor.

 Pioneer Woman Cinnamon Rolls Recipe